Roland Ratzenberger: Crash

 The San Marino Grand Prix at Imola would have been Ratzenberger's third race in Formula One.
 During the first qualifying session on Friday 29 April, he asked the more experienced Brabham to test his car out; the Australian vindicated Ratzenberger's assessment of the brakes, which had been troubling him at the previous races.
 According to Brabham, the issue was soon resolved to the satisfaction of both.
 The session was overshadowed when Jordan driver Rubens Barrichello hit a kerb at the Variante Bassa corner; his car, travelling at 225 kph, was sent airborne, and collided with the tyre barrier.
 Having received injuries to his nose and arm, Barrichello was transferred to a nearby hospital, and took no further part in the weekend.

 The next day, the second qualifying session proceeded as normal until the moment of his accident.
 Early in the session, Ratzenberger went off the track at the Acque Minerali chicane.
 With his sponsor in attendance for the first time, and at the halfway point of his contract, he decided to carry on, after checking the car to the best of his abilities.
-Unknown to him, the minor incident had damaged his front wing; after a spin at the Tosa hairpin the previous lap, as he tried to turn into the high-downforce Villeneuve corner, it broke and became lodged under the car, which crashed into the outside wall at 314.9 km/h.
+Unknown to him, the minor incident had damaged his front wing; on a later lap, as he tried to turn into the high-downforce Villeneuve corner, the wing broke and became lodged under the car, which crashed into the outside wall at 314.9 km/h.

 Ratzenberger was transferred by ambulance to Imola Circuit's medical centre, then by air ambulance to the Maggiore Hospital in Bologna where he was pronounced dead upon arrival.
 He had suffered three individually fatal injuries: a basilar skull fracture, which was named as the official cause of death; blunt trauma from the front-left tyre penetrating the survival cell;